odielijah/odielijah/README.md

 • 💜 I’m passionate about fashion content creation
 • 🎨 I’m also into stylized drawing, I'm an artist.
-• 🚀 I'm Currently focused on improving frontend engineering and animation skills
+• 👩🏾‍💻 I'm Currently focused on improving frontend engineering and animation skills
+• 🎮 I also play video games

 ---